Stocks climbing to 10 times their original price are rare breeds. But they're not impossible to find -- especially when you have Fools for friends.

 A chance for scary growth

 Fool contributor Rich Duprey holds no position in any company mentioned.
 Check out his holdings and a short bio.
-The Motley Fool owns shares of and has created a covered strangle position on Wells Fargo.
+The Motley Fool owns shares of Microsoft.
+Motley Fool newsletter services have recommended buying shares of Microsoft and creating a bull call spread position in Microsoft.
+The Motley Fool has a disclosure policy.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Motley Fool has a disclosure policy.